 The District's regulatory source control BMP program for the Lake Okeechobee watershed is implemented through the Works of the District permitting program in Chapters 40E-61 and 40E-63, F.A.C.
 It requires users of the Works of the District in the Lake Okeechobee Watershed to reduce phosphorus at the source in order to minimize transport in runoff so that water quality-based limits are met.

-The current performance evaluation method within Chapter 40E-61, F.A.C., is based on numerical limitations for parcels developed from the 1989 Surface Water Improvement and Management Plan and does not evaluate performance and progress of the collective source control programs for the watershed.
-Therefore, the evaluation method is currently being revised to measure the progress of the collective source control programs in meeting current objectives and recent water quality requirements.
+The current performance evaluation method within Chapter 40E-61, F.A.C., is based on numerical limitations for parcels developed from the 1989 Surface Water Improvement and Management Plan.
+Therefore, the evaluation method is currently being revised to measure the progress toward meeting current objectives and recent water quality requirements.
 Consistent evaluation methods will also be developed for the river and estuary watersheds.

 The NEEPP mandates that the regulatory source control program adopted under Chapter 40E-61, F.A.C., be expanded to encompass phosphorous and nitrogen in the Caloosahatchee River and St. Lucie River watersheds.
 In addition, the boundary of the Lake Okeechobee Watershed must be modified for inclusion of the Upper Kissimmee and Lake Istokpoga sub-watersheds.
 More information regarding current regulatory program development may be found on the District's Rules, Statutes and Criteria website.